Frequently Asked Questions

 How long will it take to create an edition?

-Editions are just like any of our print only orders, most take only 3-4 business days to print and leave the warehouse.
+Editions are just like any of our print only orders, most take up to 7 business days to print and leave the warehouse.
 If you would like to adjust the color, size, paper etc, you may do so on your end and upload a new file to print and reorder.

 How do I number and sign my edition?